sopra-fs24-group-19/server-group19/README.md

 npm run start
 ```

-## Illustrations
-### Registration and Login
-To begin using the application, users must first register by providing the following information: name, username, and password.
-After registration, users will be redirected to the HomeFeed page.
-To view all tasks, navigate to the "My Profile" page located at the top left corner and complete the remaining profile details, including address and the maximum radius for viewing tasks from the provided address.
-Optionally, users can also add their phone number.

-The user's username and remaining coin balance (initially set to 50 coins upon registration) are always displayed in the page header, next to the logout button.

-### Creating a Task
-After completing the profile, users can either view existing tasks or create a new one.
-To create a new task, click on the "Create New Task" button located at the top left and enter the following information: task title, description, compensation (in coins), address where the task needs to be performed, date, and an approximate duration of the task.

-Users can verify the successful creation of the task by navigating to the "My Tasks" page, where they can view and manage their posted tasks.
-This includes checking the list of applicants by clicking on "Check out Helpers" or deleting the task by clicking on "Delete Task."

-### Applying to a task
-Once a task is created, it will appear in the HomeFeed of users whose filters, set directly on the HomeFeed page and in "My Profile," match the task's criteria.

-Users can apply to assist with a task by clicking the "Help" button.
-The task creator will see the new applicant in real-time under "My Tasks" -> "Check out Helpers."
-The creator can view the applicant's profile by clicking on "Look at Ratings" and accept them as a helper by clicking "Accept as Helper".

-Applicants can withdraw their application by clicking "Withdraw my application" until they are selected as helpers.

-### To-Do List
-Once a helper is accepted, both the creator and the helper can access the To-Do list, which outlines the actions required to complete the task.
-The creator can access this list by clicking on "My Tasks" -> "Check out the To-Do List," and the helper can access it by clicking on "My Tasks" -> "Look at your To-Do List".

-On the To-Do list page, both the creator and the helper can add tasks related to the ongoing task.
-The person who posted the To-Do can update or delete it, but only the task creator can mark To-Dos as completed.

-### Reviews
-Only when all To-Dos are marked as done can users click on "Mark Task As Done," which redirects them to the page for leaving a review for the other user.
-If the review is not left immediately, it can be done later on the "My Tasks" or "My Applications" page by clicking on "Leave a review."

-Users can also view their profiles and respective reviews by clicking on "My Profile" -> "Check out my reviews".

-### Leaderboard
-The spirit of Helping Hands is to create a supportive community where everyone helps as much as they can.
-Therefore, we have included a page called "Leaderboard," accessible by clicking on the trophy icon next to "Create New Task."
-This page allows users to view all members and identify the most virtuous ones who have helped others with the most tasks.

 ## Roadmap

 Envisioning continued development on the proposed application, it would be interesting to implement the following functionalities both on the frontend and the supporting backend services: